igraph/igraph/interfaces/python/doc/source/install.rst

 There is a Windows installer for |igraph|'s Python interface on the `Python Package Index <http://pypi.python.org/pypi/python-igraph>`_.
-Download the one that is suitable for your Python version (currently there are binary packages for Python 2.4 and Python 2.5, though it might change in the future).
+Download the one that is suitable for your Python version (currently there are binary packages for Python 2.6, Python 2.7 and Python 3.2, though it might change in the future).
 To test the installed package, launch your favourite Python IDE and type the following:

   >>> import igraph.test